sourcegraph/about/handbook/engineering/distribution/use_metrics_dump.md

 * move the snapshot to where the flag currently points

 Depending on deployment and dev environment, choose whichever is easier.
-For example in an `enterprise/dev/start.sh` or `dev/start.sh` case it is probably easy to just copy or move the snapshot directory to the location `~/.sourcegraph-dev/data/prometheus` (the snapshot directory itself will be `~/.sourcegraph-dev/data/prometheus`, not a subdir of it).
+For example in an `enterprise/dev/start.sh` or `dev/start.sh` case, it's probably easier to copy or move the snapshot directory to the location `~/.sourcegraph-dev/data/prometheus` (the snapshot directory itself will be `~/.sourcegraph-dev/data/prometheus`, not a subdir of it).